 The differential expressions of the relevant proteins in the sensitive group (n=20) and resistant group (n=20) were determined using Western blotting (7).

 Statistical analyses were done using SPSS 15.0 software.
 The means were compared using chi square test and t test.
 All measurement data are presented as mean ± standard deviation (χ ± SD).
 Rate comparison was conducted using chi square test.
-P<0.05 is a regarded as statistically significant.
+P

 Two-dimensional electrophoresis profiles in the sensitive group and resistant group